llm-bible/llm-bible.github.io/_publications/nam2023using.markdown

 ---
 layout: publication
 title: 'Using An LLM To Help With Code Understanding'
-authors: Nam Daye, Macvean Andrew, Hellendoorn Vincent, Vasilescu Bogdan, Myers Brad
+authors: Daye Nam, Andrew Macvean, Vincent Hellendoorn, Bogdan Vasilescu, Brad Myers
 conference: "Arxiv"
 year: 2023
-citations: 63
 bibkey: nam2023using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.08177"}
-tags: ['Model Architecture', 'Tools', 'GPT', 'Prompting', 'Uncategorized']
+tags: ['Prompting', 'Model Architecture', 'GPT', 'Tools']
 ---
 Understanding code is challenging, especially when working in new and complex development environments.
 Code comments and documentation can help, but are